Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 - Enables businesses to analyze 5x more sites without sacrificing quality

 Traditional site selection relied heavily on intuition and experience.
 Today's data-driven methods transform this process into a precise science, dramatically improving outcomes.
-Businesses that leverage these tools report cutting site evaluation time by up to 80% while identifying higher-performing locations.
+Books-A-Million, for example, saves 25 hours per week per analyst using modern site selection platforms.

 The most effective site selection process combines: